narmeshnigam/karyalaywebsite/templates/README.md

 # Karyalay Template System

-This directory contains the reusable template components for the Karyalay Portal System.
+This directory contains the reusable template components for the SellerPortal System.

 ## Overview